Arnnav-A/207-Project/README.md

 }
 ```
 This is the result of the first method 'geoname' in the OpenTripMap API, when used with keyword: "toronto".
+The result would show Toronto's longitude and latitude.

 ## Technical Problems